-Residency is defined as coursework completed at Bay Area Medical Academy (does not include transfer credit).
+Residency is defined as coursework completed at BAMA Institute (does not include transfer credit).
 A minimum of 50% of credit units must be completed in residence.
-The residency requirement does not apply to students transferring from one Bay Area Medical Academy program to another.
+The residency requirement does not apply to students transferring from BAMA Institute program to another institution.